whisthq/vm-scripts/README.md

 This repository contains the Fractal PowerShell scripts that get launched at creation of a cloud computer to set it up in a specific configuration.
 These scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be selected.

 The general script, `master.ps1`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
-The following tasks are performed by the general script.
+When you run the PowerShell script initially on a VM from the PowerShell prompt (as-opposed to loading it directly in the Azure VM creation), you might get an access denied error.
+If this is the case, run `Set-ExecutionPolicy RemoteSigned` and retry.
+The following tasks are performed by the general script:

 - Update Windows
 - Update Firewall to allow ICMP pings